 c) configuration parameters for 5G ProSe UE-to-network relay, including configuration parameters for 5G ProSe UE-to-network relay UE within the "paramForProSeU2NRelUe" attribute and configuration parameters for 5G ProSe remote UE within the "ParamForProSeRemUe" attribute;

-- If the "EnEDGE" feature is supported, URSP service parameters via:
+- If the "AfGuideURSP" feature is supported, URSP service parameters via:

-a) contents for the AF influence on URSP within the "urspInfluence" attribute, which shall include one or more URSP rule requests.
+a) contents for the AF guidance on URSP within the "urspGuidance" attribute, which shall include one or more URSP rule requests.
 Each URSP rule request may include a traffic descriptor within the "trafficDesc" attribute and one or more route selection parameter sets within the "routeSelParamSets" attribute.
 Each route selection parameter set may include a precedence value within the "precedence" attribute, a DNN within the "dnn" attribute, an S-NSSAI within the "snssai" attribute, and a spatial validity condition within the "spatialValidity" attribute.
 If the request contains only one route selection parameter set, each of the optional attributes "dnn", "snssai", "precedence", and "spatialValidity" that is missing from the request may be complemented by the NEF based on local configuration for the provided AF service identifier.
 It is up to the NEF or PCF to transform the information of the "spatialValidity" attribute into Location criteria as defined in 3GPP TS 24.526 [48], which can be used in the URSP to be delivered to the UE.

 Editor's note: It is FFS whether the spatial validity would be translated by NEF or PCF, pending stage 2 resolution.

-Editor's Note: It is FFS to consider if "urspInfluence" should be encoded exactly in the same way that URSP rules are encoded in NAS messages (see TS 24.526).

-Editor's Note: It is FFS to consider if a separate feature should be used for "urspInfluence" instead of the EnEDGE feature.

 and may include:

 - If the "AfNotifications" feature is supported,